 A: The weightings are the amount of % that the section is worth within the full methodology.
 Weightings are described above in the pie chart and also next to each section heading: it says “worth X %”

-A: People & Planet will begin assessing universities in July 2017.
-They’ll be several chances to review scores and make appeals In August, September and October .
-We’ll publish the final league before the end of 2017.
+A: People & Planet will begin assessing universities in November 2018.
+There will be opportunities to review scores and make appeals in December 2018, January 2019 and February 2019.
+We’ll publish the final league in Spring 2019.

 3) Q: Is there a survey to fill in?